|Tuition fee type||Cost (per annum)|

 Coursework assessment could be in the form of phase tests, fieldwork/practical reports, data handling, oral presentations, poster presentations, group discussions, essays or the evaluation of your practical skills.
 These are based on individual assignments but some require group work.

-Feedback on coursework assessments is normally provided within three weeks of submission and may be via Blackboard, face-to-face or in writing.
+Feedback on coursework assessments is normally provided within three weeks of submission and may be via Canvas, face-to-face or in writing.
 We believe that constructive feedback is vital in helping you identify your strengths as well as the areas where you may need to put in more work.